caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 How to warp
 ===============

-Integrating histological information with in vivo neuroimaging can deepen our understanding of neuroanatomy and structure-function coupling in the human brain.

 Running BigBrainWarp
 ********************************

-First, `install the package <https://bigbrainwarp.readthedocs.io/en/latest/pages/installation.html>`_ To run BigBrainWarp using docker, you must mount a working directory (using the -v argument).
+First, `install the package <https://bigbrainwarp.readthedocs.io/en/latest/pages/installation.html>`_.

+To run BigBrainWarp using docker, you must mount a working directory (using the -v argument).
 It is expected that your input data is housed in the mounted directory.
 The output will also be deposited in that directory.

 .. code-block:: bash